By Mariam Msangi – Art in Tanzania internship

 Promotion

-Promotion refers to the activities that make the business more known to consumers.
+Promotion refers to the activities that increase a business’s visibility to consumers.
 It includes items such as sponsorships, advertising, and public relations activities.

 Since promotion costs can be substantial, it is essential to conduct a break-even analysis when making promotion decisions.
-It is necessary to understand the value of a customer and whether it is worth running promotions to acquire them.
+It is essential to understand the value of a customer and determine whether it is worthwhile to run promotions to acquire them.

 Place

 Place refers to where the product/service of the business is seen, made, sold, or distributed.
-In essence, place decisions are associated with distribution channels and getting the product to targeted vital customers.
+Place decisions are associated with distribution channels and getting the product to targeted vital customers.

 It is essential to consider how accessible the product or service is and ensure that customers can easily find you.
 The product or service must be available to customers at the right time, place, and quantity.

-For example, a business may want to provide their products over an e-commerce site, retail store, or third-party distributor.
+For example, a business may want to offer its products through an e-commerce site, a retail store, or a third-party distributor.

 People